 But no matter how important these math skills are, problem-solving with math applications can be a challenge for many students, and word problems are often a very intimidating element of any math curriculum.

-In this hour-long, on-demand webinar from the Consortium on Reaching Excellence in Education (CORE), Dean Ballard, CORE’s Director of Mathematics, reviews research and resources related to mathematical problem-solving.
+In this hour-long, on-demand webinar from CORE, Inc., Dean Ballard, CORE’s Director of Mathematics, reviews research and resources related to mathematical problem-solving.
 He also models many proven techniques you can use to help students tackle math word problems on their own, without anxiety.
 Some of these strategies include:

 In addition, Ballard provides several sample common core math word problem examples you can use to practice the techniques covered in the webinar and listed here.
 Watch the video above and read below for a preview of one of the math word problem examples Ballard introduces in the webinar: the Counting Trees activity.